mingjie-wei/SQL_Guidebook/README.md

 ,t3.title
 ,t4.salary
 from employees t1
-left join dept_emp t0
+join dept_emp t0
 	on t0.emp_no = t1.emp_no
-left join departments t2
+join departments t2
 	on t0.dept_no = t2.dept_no
-left join titles t3
+join titles t3
 	on t1.emp_no = t3.emp_no
-left join salaries t4
+join salaries t4
 	on t1.emp_no = t4.emp_no
 where t0.to_date = '9999-01-01'
     and t3.to_date = '9999-01-01'